Problems with the tummy and digestion are normal when you’re pregnant. But thankfully there are some tricks to relieve the pressure.

 We don’t mind talking about trouble sleeping, back pain, or cramping calves.
 But when we get constipated, it’s all of a sudden a bit embarrassing to talk about, although this is a very common problem during pregnancy.
 The reason behind this is the pregnancy hormone progesterone, which slows down digestion and makes the digestive tract relax.
 You could notice it fairly early on but these problems are especially common towards the end of the pregnancy.
 The uterus and the growing baby are squeezing the digestive tract, which slows down bowel movements, affects digestion, and causes constipation.

-If you don’t exercise a lot during the pregnancy, it’s a good idea to go for walks on a regular basis.
+If you don’t exercise a lot during pregnancy, it’s a good idea to go for walks regularly.
 Remember that everyday exercise can help you with your constipation.
 Your movements stimulate the bowels, which will help you with your digestion.
 One of the best forms of exercise for pregnant women is swimming, an efficient form of exercise that is gentle on the entire body.

 More from Preggers

 Giving birth is hard work and it requires mental training and a lot of energy.
 Remember the following tips or make a checklist – it’s not far now!